 Clos La Madeleine is usually better with at least 4-5 years of bottle age.
 Of course, that can vary slightly, depending on the vintage character.
 Clos La Madeleine offers its best drinking and should reach peak maturity between 5-17 years of age after the vintage.

 Serving Clos La Madeleine with Wine and Food Pairings

 Clos La Madeleine is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.

-Clos La Madeleine is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Clos La Madeleine is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.
+Clos La Madeleine is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Clos La Madeleine is also good when matched with Asian dishes, and rich fish courses like tuna, mushrooms, and pasta.

 Clos La Madeleine Wine Tasting Notes

 Medium bodied, silky and vibrant, the ripe, bright plums and cherries are accompanied by a strong sense of minerality and a background note of licorice which really shines.
 The long finish is lifted by the vitality of the ruby red fruits.
 Give this 4-7 years in the cellar for the wine to round out. it is going to be quite nice on maturity.
 92-94 pts